YottaDB/YDBDoc/ProgGuide/devcycle.rst

 This syntax uses the ydb script to enter YottaDB from the shell, and uses ZEDIT to initiate an editing session on payroll.m Because ZEDIT defaults the extension to .m, it is not necessary to provide an extension.
 If payroll.m does not already exist, YottaDB creates it in the first source directory identified by $ZROUTINES.
 If $ZROUTINES is null, ZEDIT places the source file in the process's current working directory.

 $ZROUTINES is a read-write special variable containing an ordered list of directories that certain YottaDB functions use to locate source and object files.
-Generally, a system manager sets up the environment to define the environment variable gtmroutines.
-At image invocation, YottaDB initializes $ZROUTINES to the value of gtmroutines.
+Generally, a system manager sets up the environment to define the environment variable ydb_routines.
+At image invocation, YottaDB initializes $ZROUTINES to the value of ydb_routines.
 Once you are running M, you can SET and refer to $ZROUTINES using the format:

 .. parsed-literal::
    YDB>SET $ZROUTINES=expr